Recipe: Peaches with Kale Salad

 August is national peach month, and even though peach season is waning, it’s not too late to make this summery salad.
 A medium-sized peach has a mere 38 calories, measurable amounts of calcium, magnesium, phosphorous, and vitamins C and K, plus a plethora of disease-fighting phytochemicals.
 This versatile fruit is perfect as a topping for cereal or granola or mixed with brie for a savory quesadilla.

-Including fruit, like peaches, into salads is an easy way to make sure you’re serving balanced meals.
+Including fruit, like peaches, into salads is an easy way to make sure you’re serving balanced meals but remember to avoid the brown peaches.
 I love this make-ahead salad recipe; it combines four out of the five food group, and it’s the perfect side dish for a summer picnic.
 Kale is far firmer than lettuce and has a great flavor.
 To lessen the “crunch” of kale, slice it, coat it with a bit of olive oil, then massage the leaves with your hands to soften.
 Blue cheese mixed into this peach and kale salad makes this a heavenly combination.

 - 1 bunch kale